top border

 Samuel H T Giles

 While working at the Pitt Meadows Museum and Archives this past summer my project has been the supervision of its Hoffmann & Son site and the accessioning of various pieces of the Hoffmann collection.
-This involved identifying objects, their purpose, and manufacturer while also measuring dimensions and photographing the piece.
+This involved identifying objects, their purpose, and their manufacturer while also measuring dimensions and photographing the piece.

-With this mandate I spent the summer working my way from the office of the Hoffman & Son site to its displays in the small lathe room.
+With this mandate, I spent the summer working my way from the office of the Hoffman & Son site to its displays in the small lathe room.
 It was in the small lathe room that I spent the greatest amount of time this summer accessioning all the various tools and objects that belonged to Hans Hoffmann and that he would’ve used in his day-to-day activities and on many of his projects.

-In one display case you’ll find the two Sterling engines built by Mr. Hoffmann as one of his many projects that showed the amazing degree of skill he exercised in his work.
+In one display case, you’ll find the two Sterling engines built by Mr. Hoffmann as one of his many projects that showed the amazing degree of skill he exercised in his work.
 Moving on from there was the short grey cabinet in whose display you’ll find tools dating to Hans Hoffmann’s childhood and the sort of tools he would’ve commonly had to use in his career as a machinist.

 In the drawers of this cabinet is a plethora of the many other tools Hans Hoffmann used in the operation of his lathe, shaper, and drill press.
 In the trough of the lathe is an assortment of the tools used commonly by Hans Hoffmann in his lathe work.

 When I was not examining Hoffmann’s tools or snapping a photo of them, I was touring visitors from the community and beyond around the Hoffmann & Son site.
-As a long time resident of the Pitt Meadows & Maple Ridge area I was overjoyed to be able to share some of the area’s history and my enthusiasm for it with so many different people over the course of this summer.
+As a long-time resident of the Pitt Meadows & Maple Ridge area I was overjoyed to be able to share some of the area’s history and my enthusiasm for it with so many different people over the course of this summer.
 I would like to thank the Pitt Meadows Museum and Archives and the Young Canada Works program for providing me with this stupendous opportunity to explore the history of Hans Hoffmann and Pitt Meadows.
 I’ve greatly enjoyed my summer working with the museum and plan on visiting soon in the future!

 Thanks for the great memories!